 Anyone who wants to head straight onto a Speyside whisky tour or get their boots on for a trek into the Highlands should make their way to Aberdeen airport as it’s within easy distance of the Cairngorms (Aberdeen to the picturesque Highland town of Braemar is just 55 miles).

-I wouldn’t plan on spending too much time in the airport if I was you as it’s mostly used by businessmen and offshore workers so it has a bit of a corporate feel about it, but thankfully the connections with the rest of Scotland are really good.
+I wouldn’t plan on spending too much time in the airport if I was you as it’s mostly used by businessmen and offshore workers so it has a bit of a corporate feel about it, but thankfully the connections with the rest of Scotland are excellent.

 If you want to head into Aberdeen, First Bus Aberdeen has a dedicated No. 727 bus running every 10 minutes to the main bus and rail stations in the city, but if you’d rather take the train the nearest rail station is about 3 miles away at Dyce where passengers will also find a taxi rank in the station car park.